San Diego Cremation

 However, even when families select cremation they also usually have some type of memorial service.

 In San Diego cremations are very common and we have great deal experience arranging them.
 Funerals Your Way can be your one point of contact for all your cremation and scattering needs.
-We are also one of the most reasonably priced.
+We are also one of the most reasonably priced companies in town.

 It is important for the family to have some type of memorial or funeral service to assist in healing.
 Arranging a venue and the handling the myriad of details involved is what we do.